 For the Climate Action app, we used the prototype as the basis for the requirements which we wrote.
 We worked through each screen of the prototype, writing a requirement for each piece of functionality represented on the page.
 This is a fairly effective technique, as it means that you are unlikely to miss anything unless it is not user-facing.
 You can then follow up afterwards with any technical requirements or any extra pieces of functionality which aren’t in the prototype.

-We have created a Behaviour Identification tool which helps you look at each requirement individually and assess which behaviours would assist with the building.
-For each requirement, a behaviour may either fully or partially cover the work required.
-You can use the Behaviour Identification Guidelines to help you understand how each of the behaviours can be used.
+We have created an Extension Identification tool which helps you look at each requirement individually and assess which extensions would assist with the building.
+For each requirement, an extension may either fully or partially cover the work required.
+You can use the Extensions Available on Codebots list to help you understand how each of the extensions can be used.

 As a result of the document, you can gain a rough idea of how much of your application can be built by the bots, broken down by whether it is fully or partially covered.